M-earnest/diler_dgitial_literacy_course/_sources/index.md

 **At the end of the course, you'll hopefully:**

-* understand the concept of digital literacy and it's implications on society and academic culture
+* understand the concept of digital literacy and its implications on society and academic culture

 * be able to use digital tools and technologies effectively, as well as assess and choose digital tools based on their suitability for specific tasks related to science/academia.

 * demonstrate awareness of ethical issues related to academic integrity surrounding the access and use of information

-* know how to find, evaluate data & Information in a digital environment
+* know how to find, and evaluate data & Information in a digital environment

-* know the basics of Data management and the basics of version control using Git/GitHUB
+* know the basics of Data management and the basics of version control using Git/GitHub

 * how to plan and manage a scientific project and pick the right tools for the job